pmh0731/DrugToxicityPrediction/README.md

 `drug_toxicity_predictor.py` is a Python script designed for evaluating drug toxicity based on biological target features (GPD) and chemical structure.
 It supports both performance evaluation on a dataset used in the paper (Park et al., 2025) and prediction for new drug candidates.

+## Platform Compatibility

+This script is designed to run on **Linux** environments.
+While it may work on other operating systems, Linux is recommended and officially supported for full compatibility, especially with R integration and multiprocessing behavior.

 ## Setup Instructions

 Before running the code, create a Conda virtual environment using the provided `DrugToxicityPrediction.yaml` file.
 This ensures that all required dependencies (including R integration and machine learning libraries) are properly configured.